Einstein's "biggest blunder" beats dark energy in explaining expansion of the Universe

 Einstein published his theory of general relativity in 1915.
 In 1922, Alexander Friedmann found a cosmological solution to Einstein's equations, a solution that was the basis for today's relativistic cosmology.
 However, Friedmann's solution allowed for expanding and contracting universes.
 Einstein had a philosophical bias toward the Universe being static on a large scale, so he introduced his cosmological constant to allow static universes to exist.
 However, his static universe was unstable, and in 1929 Edwin Hubble discovered that our Universe is expanding.
 Einstein then dropped the cosmological constant, calling it his "biggest blunder."

 Observations of supernovae in distant galaxies led to the 1988 conclusion that the expansion of the universe first observed by Hubble was accelerating.
 To explain this result, astrophysicists have invoked dark energy – a hypothetical form of energy that permeates all of space.
-Dark energy must have a negative pressure to produce the observed acceleration in the standard cosmological model, a rather bizarre notion meaning that space repels itself.
+Dark energy must have a negative pressure to produce the observed acceleration in the standard cosmological model, a rather bizarre notion suggesting that space repels itself.

 (Un)-changing fundamental constants